ECOLOGY COURSE - SATURDAY 18th AUGUST

 CONCHOLOGICAL SOCIETY FIELD MEETING

 HNHS members are invited to a field meeting of the Conchological Society at the Devil's Punchbowl, Hindhead: acid woodland, heath and bog with enriched spring seepages.
 We will be following in the footsteps of Haslemere Museum's Curator and HNHS Secretary, Treasurer and President, E W Swanton, who collected there from 1914-17.

 .Meet at 11.00 on Saturday 11th August 2018 at the NT Visitor Centre/cafe in the National Trust car park (SU 891 358).
 It is planned to be all day.
 It would be helpful if any member/s intending to come would e-mail HNHS in advance and, as the meeting is dependent on moister conditions, it would be advisable to check this entry beforehand.

 The British Herpetological Society is organising a commemorative symposium for Maxwell Knight, the original “nature detective” and Second World War MI5 agent in London on Saturday 24th November 2018.
 Click here for full details.

 Members, please keep a careful look out in the Haslemere area for Swifts this summer.
 The Society is interested in purchasing a Swift box for next year and is advised that Swifts, being colonial birds, will only be attracted to boxes if Swifts are flying overhead and belong to a colony nearby.

-Improvements at the Gilbert White Museum and The Oates Collections are due for completion in April.
-They include a new cafe to accommodate larger groups of visitors, new galleries including an Introduction Room, and a larger car park.
+Improvements at the Gilbert White Museum and The Oates Collections are now complete.
+They include a new cafe to accommodate larger groups of visitors, new galleries and a larger car park.
 New exhibition space for temporary exhibitions will show rarely seen artifacts and stories not normally told.
 Click for full details.